 Places to stay in Hetherington, Northumberland

 The surname Hetherington is of English origin, derived from a like-named place in Northumberland.
 This placename is derived from Old English word elements—either hēahdēor ("stag", "deer"), or hǣddre ("heather"); in addition to the elements -ing ("characterized by"), and tūn ("farmstead", "settlement").
 Early occurrences of the surname in English records are: de Hetherington (in 1298), de Hetherynton (in 1316), and Etherington (in 1672).
 A variant form of the surname is Heatherington, and perhaps Hetherton.
 Forms of the surname have been recorded in Ireland since the 16th century.
-Places to eat in the region include Barrasford Arms, Oak Room Restaurant At The Otterburn Tower, and The Pheasant Inn.
+Places to eat in the region include The Pheasant Inn, Oak Room Restaurant At The Otterburn Tower, and Barrasford Arms.

 Available Hetherington lodging